dabramovitch/condensed-metaphysics/_posts/2022-09-03-A-Day-in-the-Sun.md

 ---
 layout: post
-title: "My Day in the Sun"
+title: "A Day in the Sun"
 category: stories
 tags: ["realistic fiction"]
 date: 2022-09-03